MatthiasScholz/terraform-aws-es-quickstart/README.md

 The following text is many extracted from the AWS documentation and reduced to the most interesting parts.

 ## Quick Info
-* Configured AWS ES domain name: "tf-demo-es-vpc-tf"
+* Configured AWS ES domain name: `tf-demo-es-vpc-tf`

 ## Network configuration - VPC
-- You control network access within your VPC using security
+* You control network access within your VPC using security.

 Choose internet or VPC access.
 To enable VPC access, we will use private IP addresses from your VPC, which provides security by default.
 You control network access within your VPC using security groups.